Skip to primary navigation Skip to content Skip to footer

 Footwear

 For winter, 7mm neoprene shoes with wool socks keep your feet warm even if they get wet.
 3mm work for autumn only.
 5mm booties can be too thin for winter if you run cold.
 7mm is warm and cozy.
 Look for booties with a side zipper because they are easy to put on and take off.
 Cold water rinse and air-dry your booties or they will stink.
 We recommend wool socks to prevent smells and keep your feet warm.
 Bring extra socks for after.
+Note: We no longer recommend Kokatat dry socks because they’re not water tight or warm.

 a pair of shoes